saniagupta303/Student-Registration-Form/README.md

 3.The Student Registration Form is a UI(User Interface) component comprising input fields for capturing personal information such as name, email, password, contact details, age, and gender and submit button.

-4.By clicking the "SUBMIT" button the student information gets submitted.
+4.By clicking the "SUBMIT" button the student information get's submitted.